DrewNaylor/Retiled/README.md

   - Probably should allow people to blur the background behind the lock screen text in case they want consistency with their blurred tiles as mentioned above.
 Blurred backgrounds are not the current focus, though.
 - Keyboard since that keyboard was the best in 8.x
   - Basic typing shouldn't be that bad, but having it not interfere too much with what's on screen may be tough, plus it needs multiple language support
+  - Swiping to type would be helpful but may be difficult to implement.
+If it is implemented, it should display the current result in the suggestion bar as you swipe.
-  - The suggestions would be difficult to do when it comes to actually predicting text, but showing the text should be fine
+  - The suggestions would be difficult to do when it comes to actually predicting text, but showing the text should be fine.
+It's important to remember that there are a whole bunch of suggestions (at least 10 usually), and that the list scrolls sideways.
   - The keyboard had a `paste` button at the very left part of the suggestion bar, so that needs to be added as well
   - Text-based emoticons are another thing it needs besides multi-language support (this whole thing needs multi-language support, but I don't really know how to do localization even if I did know multiple languages, so hopefully someone who knows how to do that can help with it)
   - May as well add the text navigation "stick" that Windows 10 Mobile had, since it's one of the few good things that version did.
 This will be one of the few features from W10M.